USGS-OWI/owi-blog/content/fileOptions.md

 Another consideration, who are your collaborators?
 If everyone’s using R exclusively, this table on it’s own is a fine way to judge what format to pick.
 If your collaborators are half R, half Python…you might favor `feather` since that format works well in both systems.

-Likewise, if your collaborators “need” a csv….you can eliminate formats that aren’t easily exported to a csv.
+Collecting this information has been a very useful activity for helping me understand the various options for saving and reading data in R. I tried to pick somewhat complex queries to test out the capabilities, but I acknowledge I’m not an expert on especially the database formats.
+I would be very happy to hear more efficient ways to perform these analyses.

 Disclaimer
 ==========